hzonz/super-text-input/README.md

 <br><br>
 See [credits](#credits) below.
 This is my first attempt at a custom card.
 My first public repository.
 I'm sure there are bugs and missing features.

 In particular, in real-time mode, every time there's an update (debounce based), the textfield loses focus.
 I'm using a hack to keep it focused - but you still get a momentary blink which is annoying.
+HELP!

 ## Features
 - Real-time or on-blur text updates